Probing the sound speed and clustering of dark energy: The EFT approach

-In addition to treating dark energy as a fluid and addressing the divergence issue when $w$ crosses $-1$ within the PPF framework, dark energy can also be described as a scalar field or as arising from gravitational modifications.
-The effective field theory (EFT) approach of dark energy offers a unified framework for studying the background and perturbation evolution \cite{Gubitosi:2012hu, Bloomfield:2012ff, Creminelli:2008wc, Park:2010cw, Gleyzes:2013ooa,Li:2018ixg,Yan:2019gbw,Ren:2022aeo,Yang:2025mws}, and in particular, a key advantage is that it allows perturbations to be analyzed independently from the background.
-In unitary gauge, the general action for the EFT of dark energy can be written as \begin{widetext}
+In addition to the fluid description adopted in the PPF framework, dark energy may also be interpreted as a scalar degree of freedom or as an effective manifestation of modified gravity.
+A unified and model-independent description of such scenarios is provided by the EFT of dark energy, which captures both background evolution and linear perturbations within a single formalism \cite{Gubitosi:2012hu,Bloomfield:2012ff,Creminelli:2008wc,Gleyzes:2013ooa, Li:2018ixg}.
+A key advantage of the EFT approach is that perturbations can be consistently analyzed independently of the assumed background expansion history.

-\end{widetext} where $M_{\mathrm{P}}$ is the Planck mass, $R$ is the Ricci scalar, and $\delta g^{00} = g^{00} + 1$ denotes the perturbation of the time-time component of the metric.
-Furthermore, $\delta K_{\mu}^{\ \nu}$ represents the perturbation of the extrinsic curvature, with $\delta K$ being its trace, and $\delta R^{(3)}$ is the perturbation of the spatial Ricci scalar.
-The term $S_{\mathrm{m}}[g_{\mu\nu},\Psi_{\mathrm{m}}]$ describes the action for all matter fields $\Psi_{\mathrm{m}}$ other than dark energy.
-Note that in the matter sector we assume the validity of the weak equivalence principle (WEP).
-Consequently, matter fields are minimally coupled to the metric $g_{\mu\nu}$, i.e we work in the Jordan frame.

-The time-dependent functions in the action govern the dark-energy dynamics: $\Lambda(t)$ and $c(t)$ affect exclusively the background evolution, while $\Omega(t)$ parameterizes a non-minimal coupling between the scalar field and gravity.
-The remaining functions, including $M_2(t)$, $\bar{M}_1(t)$, $\bar{M}_2^2(t)$, $\bar{M}_3(t)$, $\hat{M}(t)$, and $m_2(t)$, primarily affect the behavior of perturbations.
-The specific forms of all the above functions are determined by the underlying covariant theory of dark energy upon which the EFT is built.

-Since the landscape of dark energy theories is vast, and examining each one individually is impractical, we employ a parametric approach within the EFT framework, known as the $\alpha$-basis \cite{Bellini:2014fua, Hu:2014oga}.
-This formalism is designed to capture the key physical properties of the broad Horndeski class of theories \cite{Horndeski:1974wa}.
-Within this parameterization, deviations from General Relativity are characterized by four time-dependent phenomenological functions, namely $ \alpha_\mathrm{M}(t) $, $ \alpha_\mathrm{B}(t) $, $ \alpha_\mathrm{K}(t) $, and $ \alpha_\mathrm{T}(t) $, defined as
+Given the broad landscape of dark energy and modified-gravity theories, we adopt a parametric EFT description based on the $\alpha$-basis \cite{Bellini:2014fua,Hu:2014oga}, which efficiently captures the phenomenology of the Horndeski class of theories \cite{Horndeski:1974wa}.
+In this framework, departures from General Relativity are encoded in a small set of time-dependent functions $\alpha_{\rm M}$, $\alpha_{\rm B}$, $\alpha_{\rm K}$, and $\alpha_{\rm T}$.
+Current constraints on the speed of gravitational waves motivate setting $\alpha_{\rm T}=0$ throughout our analysis \cite{LIGOScientific:2017zic}.